History of the Fleur De Lis Mansion

 Located at 1216 Annunciation Street, the Fleur de Lis Mansion is unlike any other boutique bed and breakfast in the city.
 In fact, if you had walked past 1216 Annunciation only a decade ago, this grand old mansion would seem like a completely different property altogether.
-The late twentieth century was not kind to this Greek-Revival home, and it is in thanks to its current owners, Jim and Lauren, that this elegant bed and breakfast is effused with such vitality and style today.
+The late twentieth century was not kind to this Greek-Revival home.
+Thanks to its current owners, Jim and Lauren, this elegant bed and breakfast is effused with such vitality and style today.

-The Fleur de Lis Mansion is one of New Orleans’ most prominent bed and breakfasts, and not a single weekend goes by that this luxurious vacation spot isn’t booked solid.
-With outdoor showers, a 10-person hot tub, and even a party bus for group guests, well, it’s no surprise as to why this bed and breakfast has shot to the top of New Orleans’ best places to stay list in such a short time.
+The Fleur de Lis Mansion is one of New Orleans’ most prominent bed and breakfasts.
+Not a single weekend goes by that this luxurious vacation spot isn’t booked solid.
+With outdoor showers, a 10-person hot tub, and even a party bus for group guests, it’s no surprise as to why this bed and breakfast has shot to the top of New Orleans’ best places to stay.

 The Saulet Family

 Thomas Saulet, the patriarch, immediately set about making his new plantation prosperous.
 His original plot stretched from Calliope Street to Race.
 However, when Saulet’s neighbor, Delord-Sarpy decided to sell a lot of his land to surveyors, Thomas took note.
 He watched as Delord-Sarpy’s land sold off at lightening quick speed as the revenue rolled in.

 Thomas Saulet decided he, too, wanted to subdivide his land for prospective buyers.
 In 1810, he hired the well known engineer Barthelemy Lafon to do the deed.
 Besides a third-of-a-mile radius surrounding his home, Saulet sold everything else off.
 His new neighborhood earned the title, the Faubourg Saulet.